- What is the Immigrant Investor Programme?

 It is important to note that the Irish Naturalisation and Immigration Service will spontaneously exchange personal data of successful IIP applicants with the jurisdiction of tax residence of successful applicant’s in support of the OECD’s Common Reporting Standard.

 The Immigration Advice Service is a highly experienced immigration law firm with offices throughout Ireland and the United Kingdom.
 If you would like to find out more about the Immigrant Investor Programme, we are here to help.

-We can work with you to formulate your application to the very highest standards, maximising your chances of a successful outcome.
+We can work with you to formulate your application to the very highest standard, maximising your chances of a successful outcome.

 Please call us now on (+353) 061 518 025 to speak with one of our expert immigration lawyers.